Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I mean, I don't know.

-I'm looking for silver linings, I guess.
+I'm looking for civil findings, I guess.

 Yeah.

-so i had to access it on like a way back machine thing.
+So I had to access it on like a way back machine thing.
+It's been, you know, just kept for

-No, I would have, I'm sure I'd check it to verify that.
+Coral CIs.
+No, I'd, I'd, oh, no, I would have, I'm sure I'd check it.

 Fun fact.

-And that other podcast I mentioned before,
+And that other podcasts I was mentioned before,

 if people want to hear more about it,